| Site Nav

 The name of the returned handler

-- Then the name contains the name of the member of the sprite you
+starts with "wfsCreate".
+Then the name contains the name of the member of the sprite you

-- Then it contains the sprite channel number of the static model (ie,
+aimed wfsWriteElement at.
+Then the name contains the string "Element".
+Then it contains the sprite channel number of the static model (ie,

-- Finally, the name contains the frame number in which wfsWriteElement
+spriteToCopy).
+Then the name contains the string "Frame".
+Finally, the name contains the frame number in which wfsWriteElement

-where sprite 17 has member "copyme" might produce a handler
+was executed.
+So, for instance, a call to put wfsWriteElement(17) where sprite 17 has member "copyme" might produce a handler

 named wfsCreatecopymeElement17Frame638 if wfsWriteElement was executed

+in frame 638.
 The handlers generated by wfsWriteElement, when run, will create a

 dynamic copy of the element you aimed wfsWriteElement at.
 And the sprite

 will be added as an element of the multisprite you specify in the parameter.
+For instance, if you called put wfsWriteElement(17) and that produced a handler named wfsCreatecopymeElement17Frame638

 then the following call from somewhere in your movie would create a